Do Go On - 373 - The Star Wars Holiday Special

 If you like the first half of this quote, he said,

-and everyone was good, but I'm sure there wasn't a bad welder
+and everyone was good, but I'm sure there wasn't a bad welder on the Titanic either.

-Now that
+Now that makes you think.

-There probably wasn't
+There probably wasn't.

-Yeah I think I do
+Yeah, I think I do.

-Also welding's one of those things
+Also, welding's one of those things that I've sort of,

 I can see that.